 Nursing at LRH

-The nursing staff at Lakeland Regional Health has adopted Dr. Joanne Duffy’s Quality-Caring Model© as our professional practice model.
+The nursing team at Lakeland Regional Health has adopted Dr. Joanne Duffy’s Quality-Caring Model© as our professional practice model.

 By following Dr. Duffy’s eight caring factors of mutual problem solving, healing environment, attentive reassurance, human respect, encouraging manner, appreciation of unique meaning, affiliation needs and basic human needs, our team is able to provide exceptional, individualized care to our patients, families and staff.

-Our nursing staff is dedicated to developing caring relationships that provide intentional, holistic care to achieve and sustain quality patient-centered outcomes and exceed patient, family and community expectations.
+Our nursing team is dedicated to developing caring relationships that provide intentional, holistic care to achieve and sustain quality patient-centered outcomes and exceed patient, family and community expectations.